This page lists all of the interfaces exposed by the treq package.

 [((method, url, params, headers, data), (code, headers, body)), ...]

 Expects the requests to arrive in sequence order.
-If there are no more responses, or the request’s paramters do not match the next item’s expected request paramters, raises
+If there are no more responses, or the request’s parameters do not match the next item’s expected request parameters, raises

 For the expected request arguments:

 urlshould be a str normalized as per the transformations in https://en.wikipedia.org/wiki/URL_normalization that (usually) preserve semantics.
 A URL to http://something-that-looks-like-a-directory would be normalized to http://something-that-looks-like-a-directory/ and a URL to http://something-that-looks-like-a-page/page.html remains unchanged.

 paramsis a dictionary mapping bytes to lists of bytes